ejmastnak/ejmastnak.com/content/tutorials/arch/displays.md

 {{< toc level="2" title="Contents of this article" >}}

-First make sure you have the [`xorg-xrandr` package](https://archlinux.org/packages/extra/x86_64/xorg-xrandr/) installed (note that `xorg-xrandr` ships with the commonly-installed `xorg` group, so you might already have it on your system).
+First make sure you have the [`xorg-xrandr` package](https://archlinux.org/packages/extra/x86_64/xorg-xrandr/) installed (the `xorg-xrandr` package ships with the commonly-installed `xorg` group, so you might already have it on your system).
 We'll need this package to access the `xrandr` utility.

 ## Explanation of what's involved